 The Lemonade Crypto Climate Coalition will focus on innovating the following:

-Accurately quantifying weather risks
+Accurately quantifying risks

 Automating claim assessment

-Highly accurate weather readings are important for pricing, but they’re also invaluable for evaluating events that have already happened.
 By parametrically measuring the amount of rain, or lack thereof, in an insured field of crops, smart contracts will trigger flood or drought claims automatically, paying farmers without them ever needing to file a claim.
 The use of autonomous smart contracts and highly accurate weather feeds bring the cost of handling claims down to zero.

 Funding and reinsurance